Ultimate Guide to Heavy Brows, Deep Furrows, and Eyebrow Sagging

 History of Heavy Brow Ridges

 The bone that the eyebrows normally rest upon is more prominent in certain individuals than others.
-A 2008 study by Regents of the University of California at UC Santa Barbara examined how brow ridges are related to strength.
+It has been documented in the following 2008 study by Regents of the University of California at UC Santa Barbara examined how brow ridges are related to strength.
 Historically, heavier brows were seen as a sign of masculinity, but during this modern era, brow prominence isn't as heavily judged as in years past.
 After all, in 2018, the focus on heavy eyebrows is a trend witnessed by many social media viewers - with thick and luscious brows viewed as a sign of beauty and health.

 In the study, scientists learned that the human brain figures out the fighting ability of men with uncanny accuracy by assessing limited information, such as only viewing men's faces without even seeing their upper body strength.
 As such, a quick view of a person's thicker jaw and heavier brow ridge can spill important information about potential threats.
 Sizing up women's strength by the same visual test wasn't as effective.
 The study noted that it was more accurate for the province of men, who often possess greater levels of direct experience with physical fighting - along with rough and tumble play.

 The study determined that a heavy brow and thicker jaw was indicative of greater upper body strength and higher levels of testosterone, due to the effects of testosterone upon the face.
 There was a good chance testosterone levels would be high within men with a heavy brow ridge.
 The face’s brow region provided onlookers with a quick and accurate bit of social information, along with a correct assessment of physical strength.
 Viewers quickly assessed that someone who is strong offers a greater threat than a weaker being.